 - ½ cup pomegranate seeds

-- 4 tablespoons grass fed butter
+- 4 tablespoons grass fed butter or ghee

 - 2 tablespoons chopped fresh sage